OpenNMT/OpenNMT-tf/docs/data.md

 which describes an example of `m` vectors of depth `n` and identified by `KEY`.

-See `python -m bin.ark_to_records -h` for the script usage.
+See `onmt-ark-to-records -h` for the script usage.
 It also accepts an optional indexed text file (i.e. with lines prefixed with `KEY`s) to generate aligned source vectors and target texts.

 ## Parallel inputs